All Episodes

 The student stayed home for his last day of third grade.

-She said that she graduated from Collingswood Haskell, and she's got two other kids.
+She said that she graduated from Collingswood Has School.

-The incident which has sparked outrage among some parents was one of several in the last month when Collingswood police have been called to look into scrual incidents that parents think hardly merit criminal investigation.
+The incident, which has sparked outrage among some parents, was one of several in the last month when Collingswood police have been called to look into scruple incidents that parents think hardly merit criminal investigation.

 Who in their right mind would think this would ever merit criminal investigation?